martinreynaert/HitPaRank/README.md

 # Statistics reported in the output
 Based on the statistics regarding each of the list hits, we precede each output line - each line containing all the data gathered for one paragraph - with a 5 letter Y/N code.
 This code provides a quick overview of which lists provided hits and allows for quick and easy selection of those paragraphs that do or do not contain any of the search terms.

 Further, for each of the five lists an overview is provided of the number of hits per rank, followed by the uniqued list terms that provided the hits.
 In so far that query terms may actually reoccur within the lists as part of either compounds or ngrams, i.e. multi-word expressions, multiple hits produced for a single paragraph are uniqued and counted as single hits towards to final hit score.
-Likewise terms fully re-occurring in a single paragraphs.
+Likewise terms fully re-occurring in a single paragraph.

 Nevertheless the total hit score is also tallied and this score contrasted to the uniqued hit score allows us to also calculate a hit type-token ratio for each paragraph.
 This we also provide to the expert-annotators as a help towards deciding on the overall ranking within the retrieved paragraphs and to assign their relevance score to each paragraph retained for further annotation of `grade of relevance'.
 # Actual output files for this study